 What would an institution that was committed to leadership for public purpose look like, act like, be like?

 Throughout the two and a half days, attendees discussed practices and principles that would demonstrate a level of institutional commitment sufficient for an Elective Classification.
 The consortium did this by examining how leadership education, development, and research relates to the public purpose of higher education and how a classification can serve as a catalyst to sectorial improvement.

 Meeting attendees agreed that leadership education and development is a core function of American higher education and represents an applicable tangible skillset for furthering civil discourse and public good around the globe.
 A charrette process allowed participants to advance different perspectives about what might constitute evidence of an institution's commitment to leadership for a public purpose.

-After concluding the working meeting, a first draft of the application framework was developed using the insights from the group and guidance from Mathew Johnson and Paul LeMahieu from the Carnegie Foundation.
-The next phase of development will involve input from a broad range of stakeholders and their reflection on the initial draft.
-After gathering input from more than 50 scholars and practitioners, a second draft, with stakeholder input considered, as soon as possible for proposal to the Carnegie Foundation.
+After concluding the working meeting, a first draft of the application framework was developed using the insights from the group and guidance from the Carnegie Foundation.
+The next phase of development involved gathering input from a broad range of stakeholders and their reflections on the initial draft.
+After gathering input from more than 50 scholars and practitioners, a second draft of the framework was shared and approved by the Carnegie Foundation.